Farmer using data insights to manage field of crops.

 Impact-Driven Approach to Sustainability add-on

-Connected to an established farm management software, the Impact-Driven Approach to Sustainability (IDA) add-on enables producers to collect their input consumption data and sustainability metrics, and transform the information into records that can track progress, guide optimization efforts, and demonstrate sustainability credentials.
+Connected to an established farm management software, the Impact-Driven Approach to Sustainability (IDA) add-on supports producers in collecting input consumption data and other farm metrics, and transforming the information into records that can track progress, guide optimization efforts, and demonstrate sustainability credentials.

 What is the Impact-Driven Approach to Sustainability add-on?

-The Impact-Driven Approach to Sustainability (IDA) add-on facilitates the digital registration of input consumption data and sustainability metrics, as well as the creation of anonymized comparison reports of peer producers with similar production conditions.
-An impact-driven approach helps producers identify areas for improvement and promote more sustainable farming practices.
+The Impact-Driven Approach to Sustainability (IDA) add-on facilitates the digital registration of input consumption data and other responsible farming indicators and metrics, as well as the creation of anonymized comparison reports of peer producers with similar production conditions.
+An impact-driven approach helps producers to identify areas for improvement and promote optimization in practices at farm level.

 IDA add-on at a glance